kerstin-w/tic-tac-toe/README.md

 ### <a name="goals">Developer Goals</a>

 - As a developer, I want to build an easy game for the user to play.
-- As a developer, I want usernames, final scores and final score percentages to be uploaded to Google Spreadsheets.
+- As a developer, I want usernames, final scores and date to be uploaded to Google Spreadsheets.
 - As a developer, I want the user to be warned if they input invalid data or provide an incorrect answer.

 ## <a name="design">Design</a>